Beee4life/acf-city-selector/README.md

       }
     }

 The reason why the country is prefixed in the storage is because there can be states/provinces which use the same abbreviation.
-You won't notice this, since we format this value on return.
+You won't notice this, since this value is formatted on return.

-We override the return value so you get more return info and properly formatted (stateCode).
+The return value gets overridden so you get 'more return info' and properly formatted (stateCode).
 5 values are returned:

     array(5) {
       ["countryCode"]=>